 While the work reviewed above concerns fully automated negotiations, there has been some research into sharing responsibilities between human negotiators and negotiation agents.
-In (Chen et al., 2005) a system has been proposed where agents actively supported human decision making in the negotiation process.
+In [15] a system has been proposed where agents actively supported human decision making in the negotiation process.
 An agent advised the human user on the acceptability of the received offer, helped with the preparation of the counter-offer, and critiqued offers composed by the users when it deemed necessary to intervene.
-Vahidov (2008) proposes an agent-based architecture was proposed with the purpose of for managing multiple negotiation managements.
+[16] proposes an agent-based architecture with the purpose of multiple negotiation management.
 In this architecture a fleet of agents negotiated deals with customers.
-These negotiations were monitored by a coordinating agent, which-based on the analysis of situation-instructed the negotiating agents to adjust modify their strategies and adjust reservation levels within the limits of its authority.
+These negotiations were monitored by a coordinating agent, which--based on the analysis of situation--instructed the negotiating agents to modify their strategies and adjust reservation levels within the limits of its authority.
 The overall process was monitored by a human user who could intervene to make changes if necessary.